Irina Livezeanu

-Irina Livezeanu (born 1952) is a Romanian-American historian.
-Her research interests include Eastern Europe, Eastern European Jewry, the Holocaust in Eastern Europe, and modern nationalism.
+Irina Livezeanu is a Romanian-American historian.
+Her research interests include Eastern Europe, Eastern European Jewry, intellectuals and politics, regionalism, and the avant-agarde in Romania and Europe.
 Several of her publications deal with the history of Romania, Moldova, and Bessarabia.
-Since 1996, she is associate professor, Department of History, University of Pittsburgh.
+She is Emeritus Faculty in the Department of History and the Jewish Studies Program at the University of Pittsburgh.
 In 2010–2013 she served as president of the Society for Romanian Studies.